HAPPY HELPING MY NEIGHBOR

-Eldo Rodrigues de Paixao of São Paolo, Brazil is the husband of Nanã de Yemanjá and is also a follower of Candomble, the religion that developed in Brazil in West African slave communities in the early 1800’s.
+Eldo Rodrigues da Paixão is the husband of Nanã de Yemanjá and is also a follower of Candomblé, the religion that developed in Brazil’s West African slave communities in the early 1800s.
 Eldo’s role in the community is as a drummer.
-Drumming is an integral part of Candomble ceremonies.
+Drumming is an integral part of Candomblé ceremonies.

-But, most importantly, Nanã de Yemanjá likes to refer to Eldo as “her beautiful black man!”
-Eldo has a larger than life smile and big open heart.
+Nána de Yemanjá likes to refer to Eldo as her “beautiful Black man!”
+Eldo has a larger-than-life smile and a big open heart.
 It didn’t surprise me when he said in his interview that he felt called to stop working in a bank and, instead, to work with those less fortunate.
-I can relate to Eldo because I struggled over the years with where I belong—in the world of business and marketing or the world of spirituality and faith.
+I can relate to Eldo because I struggled over the years with where I belonged—in the world of business and marketing or the world of spirituality and faith.

 My dear friend Janet Reid, Ph.D. once asked me, “How is Daniel?” and I responded “Ah, I am trying to discern God’s will for my life.”